 A range of neutral issues lead to cost overruns (and delay).
 A few include unforeseen physical ground conditions that are common given the exotic locations where energy facilities are often built.

 The time- and cost-risk associated with hidden ground conditions falls by default to the contractor.
 However, the allocation of risk for latent defects under several standard forms, including the FIDIC suite, will instead be subject to an objective test of whether the condition was reasonably foreseeable by an ‘experienced contractor’.This is a complex question that may require the expertise of an arbiter with an astute technical understanding to resolve.

 Limitation and exclusion of liability clauses are often featured in construction contracts in order to protect a party from incurring excessive liability for delayed or defective performance.

-Exclusion-of-liability clauses will be given the ordinary meaning, but in the event of ambiguity, will be interpreted contra proferentem.
+Exclusion-of-liability and indemnity clauses will be given the ordinary meaning, but in the event of ambiguity, will be interpreted contra proferentem.